longhorn/longhorn/deploy/backupstores/README.md

 ## Script: `generate-backupstore-credentials.sh`

-This script generates dummy secret patches for one or more backends.\
+This script generates dummy secret patches for one or more backends.
 It supports two namespaces: `default` and `longhorn-system`.

+⚠️ Be careful not to double-encode values.
+If using `--no-encode`, ensure your environment variables are already base64-encoded exactly once.

 ### Preconfigured credentials (edit as needed)